 To summarize everything I wrote about in this post, here are the 5 steps that help me be a calmer mom:

 - I try to prevent getting angry by acknowledging my triggers and working on improving my emotional state.

 - I use connection time and special time with my child to build a stronger relationship between us and prevent some of the negative behaviors that make me angry.

 - I use the “stop and think” method to prevent saying or doing things out of anger.

 - If I am overwhelmed by my emotions, I take a time-out to calm down.

-Crazy mad: five ways to ward off parent anger (written by Patty Wipfler, the founder of Hand in Hand Parenting)
+- Crazy mad: five ways to ward off parent anger (written by Patty Wipfler, the founder of Hand in Hand Parenting)

-I know this is very important for raising my child in a gentle way and I am willing to do my best to accomplish this!
+I know this is very important for raising my child in a gentle way, and I am willing to do my best to accomplish this!
 It’s not always easy to stay calm, but I hope that I will get better on this as time goes on.